redbrick/static-site/source/_posts/2016-week-10-announce.md

 ---
 Dear Redbrick members,

 It's week 10!
 Double digits!
-We did it friends, we survived the single digited weeks and are now in double digit bliss.
+We did it friends, we survived the single digit weeks and are now in double digit bliss.
 Here are the events we're throwing in celebration:

  <!-- more -->